mdxtoc/qtpi/docs/qtpi_description.md

 Before I realised that qbits are destroyed on detection, I implemented a *dispose* channel of qbits (and it still exists because perhaps sometimes it might be needed).
 Send a qbit down the *dispose* channel and it has gone.
 It will be made available to be recycled, unless it is entangled, in which case it may be made available later if the entanglement collapses, or unknown, in which case it will be forever in limbo.
 Like any sent-away qbit, you can't use it once it's disposed (see [the resourcing document](https://github.com/mdxtoc/qtpi/blob/master/docs/ownership.md/) for explanation).

+Actually dispose-on-detection is a switch: `-measuredestroys false` makes qbits stay in existence once measured.

 Reading from from the *dispose* channel is a run-time error, once again because I don't know how to typecheck send-only channels.

 <a name="restrictions"></a>
 ## Restrictions

 Qbits are big fragile things.
 They are sent through gates, transmitted through channels, measured.
 Protocol descriptions (e.g. QKD) talk of processes sending qbits to each other and separately communicating information like basis and value over classical channels.
 So although in principle you might be able to make lists of qbits, tuples of qbits and the like, for simplicity of description of protocols I impose restrictions which means that anything other than single qbits are useless.
-This also massively simplifies *resourcing*: see [the resourcing document](https://github.com/mdxtoc/qtpi/blob/master/docs/ownership.md/) for explanation.
+This also massively simplifies *resourcing*: see [the resourcing document](https://github.com/mdxtoc/qtpi/blob/master/docs/ownership.md/) for explanation of how hard it is otherwise.

 These restrictions give you a language in which qbits are known only by a single name at any time.
-This simplifies the description of protocols, I believe, and it simplifies resource-checking, but it's really there for aesthetic reasons.
+This simplifies the description of protocols, I believe, and it simplifies resource-checking, but it's also there for aesthetic reasons.

-It is also impossible to branch according to the state or identity of a qbit.
+It is impossible to branch according to the state or identity of a qbit unless you measure it first.
 (In unsimulated real life you couldn't ...).
 Likewise on the identity or equality of a function or a process.

 To prevent subversive inter-process communication, you can't send a function down a channel, or provide it as a process argument.
 (In earlier days I permitted this but tried to restrict function arguments to classical values.
 Then I thought of free variables ...)